rdegiovanni/rdegiovanni.github.io/_pages/about.md

 In 2019, I joined the Security Design and Validation research group, SERVAL, at SnT University of Luxembourg.
 From 2019 to 2022 I was a Postdoc and from 2022 to 2024 a *Research Scientist*.

-In 2024, I joined as a *R&T Associate* to the Software Engineering RDI Unit research group, leaded by Prof. Jordi Cabot, at the Luxembourg Institute of Science and Technology (LIST).
+In 2024, I joined as a *Senior Research and Technology Scientist* to the Software Engineering RDI Unit research group, leaded by Prof. Jordi Cabot, at the Luxembourg Institute of Science and Technology (LIST).